cissel/tuneR/README.md

 Now you should have a Spotify API key and secret key (I think they call it a Client ID and Client Secret).
 You might have to go to Dashboard > [Your App] > Settings to find them, but you should see your Client ID and a button you need to click to see your Client Secret.
 Keep this tab open.
 We will be right back.

+## Open RStudio

+In the top left corner you should see a little white square with a green plus sign bubble.
+Click the dropdown menu and select R Markdown.
+It is going to show up with a default template, but delete all of that stuff.
+Come back when you're done.

+## Come back to GitHub

+Once you get back to this page, navigate to vibes.rmd in this repo.
+GitHub is awesome because you should see a button in the top right corner to copy my code.
+You should click that button.
+Then you should go back to RStudio & paste it in that empty .rmd file you just created.
+Then if you click the "Knit" dropdown menu and select "Knit to HTML", it will take you on a fun journey through your entire spotify history.

 # tuneR
 Use the Spotify API to pull data about your saved tracks to learn more about your taste in music and how it changes over time.